Would you like to write for JourneyOnline?

 Letters to the editor

-Letters directly addressing articles and letters in the previous month’s Journey may be published in the letters section.
+Letters directly addressing articles and letters in Journey may be published in the letters section.
 Letters can be opinionated, but should be respectful in tone.
 Letters are published at the discretion of the editor, but do not necessarily represent the views of the editor or that of official Uniting Church policy.

 All letters should be accompanied by the writer’s name and the name of their congregation or suburb of residence, but opinions expressed are only indicative of the individual writer, not their entire congregation.
 Some letters dealing with sensitive topics may be published under “name withheld” but this is up to the discretion of the editor.